William Hardy Wilson

 William Hardy Wilson (14 February 1881 – 16 December 1955) was an Australian architect, artist and author.
 He "is regarded as one of the most outstanding architects of the twentieth century".

 Early years

-Wilson was born in Campbelltown, New South Wales in February 1881, the second son of William and Jessie Wilson, and attended Newington College (1893–1898).
+Wilson was born in Campbelltown, New South Wales in February 1881, the second surviving son of William and Jessie Wilson, and attended Newington College (1893–1898).
 He was a younger brother of Barrister David Wilson KC (1870–1965).
-The following year he was articled to the firm of Kent & Budden and studied at the Sydney Technical College.
+The following year he was articled to Harry Kent at the firm of Kent & Budden and studied at the Sydney Technical College at night.
 During this period he took instruction in art from Sydney Long.